Sowmya-BH/AIJobBoard/README.md

 The Render app acts as the orchestrator.
 When a user selects a job, the app sends an internal HTTP request to the Hugging Face Scorer via the `RQ_SCORER_URL`.
 This **Sidecar architecture** prevents the main web app from crashing due to high memory demands of ML models (OOM errors).

 ---

-# 🧠 Deep Dive: What is ResumeHQ?

-Unlike traditional ATS systems that look for exact keyword matches, this agent uses **ResumeHQ Semantic Scoring**:

-* **Vector Embeddings:** Converts the full résumé and job description into high-dimensional vectors using SBERT.
-* **Contextual Matching:** Understands that *"Machine Learning"* and *"Statistical Modeling"* are related, even if the exact words differ.
-* **Layered Analysis:** After the semantic check, it layers on keyword density, readability scores, and domain-specific validation.

 # 🛠️ Setup & Run Instructions